Hometown: Ottawa, IL > Cooper City, FL

 What is your favorite thing about Austin Simply Fit?

 Austin Simply Fit is a diverse group of trainers from many different backgrounds.
+Every time we add an individual to the team, it’s an opportunity for each of the current employees to learn something new and expand their repertoire as well as step into a teaching role themselves.
 I’ve watched us grow so much as a community and I’m grateful for the opportunity to learn from my coworkers.

 Favorite quote and who said it?